 OFFICE BLDG.

-For a mid-sized steel construction firm north of Graz, this building unites three fully independent office units within a single, clearly articulated volume.
-Conceived as a composition of three interlocking rectangular blocks, two form an L-shaped base that shields the ground floor from the street, while a third block cantilevers above, creating a sheltered forecourt at the entrance.
+For a mid-sized steel construction firm north of Graz, the building consolidates three fully autonomous office units within a single, clearly articulated volume.
+It is conceived as an assemblage of three interlocking rectangular blocks: two form an L-shaped base that shields the ground floor from the street, while a third volume cantilevers above, marking the entrance and forming a sheltered forecourt.
+The building anchors the corner condition of the site, defining its edge while drawing internal circulation toward a shared, court-like center.

-Inside, subtle level changes distinguish open-plan work areas, generous meeting zones, and continuous vistas over the surrounding semi-rural landscape.
-A landscaped perimeter mediates between building and terrain, with a planting design by Marie Theres Stabinger, softening the transition from industrial premises to agricultural edge.
+Internally, subtle shifts in level articulate open-plan workspaces, generously proportioned meeting areas, and continuous views across the surrounding semi-rural landscape.
+A landscaped perimeter mediates between building and terrain, with a planting concept by Marie Theres Stabinger that softens the transition from industrial premises to the adjacent agricultural edge.

 Fig. Design diagram – 3 independent office units in one building

-The façade rejects conventional window articulation, instead reinforcing the building’s horizontal emphasis through nuanced shifts in volume and material: closed end walls clad in trapezoidal stainless-steel shingles; street-facing elevations in aluminium panels; the cantilevered upper volume in horizontal corrugated aluminium; and courtyard façades in vertical corrugations — echoing the established vocabulary of both the owner’s business and the site’s premises.
+The façade dispenses with conventional window articulation, reinforcing the building’s horizontal emphasis through calibrated shifts in volume and material.
+Closed end walls are clad in trapezoidal stainless-steel shingles; street-facing elevations in aluminium panels; the cantilevered upper volume in horizontal corrugated aluminium; and the courtyard façades in vertical corrugations.
+Together, these elements draw on and abstract the material vocabulary of both the client’s steel construction practice and the surrounding industrial premises.

 Office building for a steel construction firm in Greater Graz, 2011-2012